 Ever heard of the iron triangle?
 Alrightttt, keep it PG.
 It was this project management model introduced in the late 60s basically explaining that projects can be measured by three key points, or constraints.
 Each point of the triangle is considered an “iron” constraint because you couldn’t change one constraint without affecting another, and the rule goes that within any three key points of a project, your project can be any two but never all three.
-Good, cheap, fast, for example – a project can be done good and cheap, but it may not be done fast; it can be done cheap and fast, but it won’t be good, and so on.
-This same theory can be applied to apartment-hunting, too!
+Good, cheap, fast, for example – a project can be done well and cheap, but it may not be done fast; it can be done cheap and fast, but it won’t be good, and so on.
+This same theory can be applied to apartment hunting, too!

 Meet the Apartment Triangle